 The Bachelor of Science in Medical Imaging degree will be awarded to students who successfully complete 120-121 credit hours of general education and major course work.
 Up to sixty nine (69) transfer credit hours are awarded for successful completion of an associate degree in any of the following primary imaging categories: Radiography, Nuclear Medicine, Ultrasound, Radiation Therapy, or MRI.
-The Cabarrus College bachelor completion program includes 9-15 hours of general education\ and 37-42 hours of major and non-major courses.
+The Cabarrus College bachelor completion program includes 9-15 hours of general education and 37-42 hours of major and non-major courses.

-Students interested in a clinical path should choose either the CT or MRI curriculum track.
-Students with a strong clinical background seeking to enhance their management skills, pursue advanced modalities, or explore the role of the imaging educator should choose the Bachelor of Science Medical

-Imaging (BSMI) online track.
-These curriculum plans list the required coursework and recommended sequencing of studies for each track.
-Students seeking lifetime experience credit should follow the BSMI track.
+Students interested in a clinical path may choose coursework related to advanced modalities.
+Students with a strong clinical background seeking to enhance their management skills, pursue advanced modalities, or explore the role of the imaging educator may choose elective coursework with a focus in these areas.
+The curriculum plan lists the required coursework and recommended sequencing of studies.
+Students seeking lifetime experience credit may applied earned credit toward the elective requirements in the program.